 Credit Score Still the Most Important Factor in Applications

-The CFPB says the dramatic improvement in mortgage approval rates can be attributed partly to looser credit standards on the part of lenders.
+The CFPB says the improvement in mortgage approval rates can be attributed partly to looser credit standards on the part of lenders.
 Indeed, Ellie Mae says the average FICO credit score of approved home-purchase loans hit 726 at the end of 2018, higher than the median American credit score of 676 but down from the average approved score of 750 in February 2012, when Ellie Mae began collecting data.

 More pessimistically, the CFPB says the other main cause of higher approval rates is that many “riskier applicants” have given up on applying.
 To support this, it points out that the approval rate on applications for conventional home-purchase loans was higher in 2018 than during the housing boom years of the early-to-mid 2000s, even though credit standards were tighter in 2018.